As crazy as North Americans are for their pie, few ever dare to make it at home.

 Nothing better approximates the smoky char of a wood-burning oven, than a grill.

-Have your ingredients ready, slide the raw dough directly onto the hot grates, and grill until lightly charred, about 4 minutes.
+Slide the raw dough directly onto the hot grates, and grill until lightly charred, about 4 minutes.

 Flip and immediately add sauce and cheese, then cover the grill and wait for the cheese to melt.